MicrosoftDocs/azure-docs/articles/aks/learn/quick-kubernetes-deploy-azd.md

     kubectl get pods
     ```

-1. Check for a public IP address for the store-front application.
+1. Check for a public IP address for the front end store-front application.
 Monitor progress using the [kubectl get service][kubectl-get] command with the `--watch` argument.

     ```azurecli
     kubectl get service store-front --watch